Here is an article about the math circle published in the CU Boulder Arts and Sciences Magazine, October 2025.

-In 2022 Silva received the Samuel L. Greitzer Distinguished ARML Coach Award.
-In 2020 she was awarded the CU Boulder Faculty Assembly Excellence Award in Leadership and Service.
-In 2014 she was named the National Society of Professional Engineers (NSPE) Colorado Educator of the Year.
+Silva has been recognized with the 2022 Samuel L. Greitzer Distinguished ARML Coach Award, 2020 CU Boulder Faculty Assembly Excellence Award in Leadership and Service, and 2014 National Society of Professional Engineers (NSPE) Colorado Educator of the Year Award.

 Thomas Davids is Co-Director of the Colorado Math Circle and Coach of the Colorado ARML Team.
 He grew up in Boulder, and is a Summit MS and Fairview HS alum.
 At Summit, he was a part of the school's founding MATHCOUNTS team that placed first in the state in 2003 and second in 2004, and was a member of the Colorado State MATHCOUNTS team in 2004.
 In high school, Thomas was a member of the Colorado ARML team in 2006, and placed 9th individually in the ARML competition of 2008.
 After graduating high school, Thomas attended Stanford University, where he majored in math with a minor in economics and a Masters in computer science. |